Top 12 All-Time Greatest Upsets

 Turpin (right) on his way to scoring a truly massive upset win.

-Turpin (right) was given no chance.
+Turpin had been given no chance.

-Honorable Mentions: Gene Tunney W10 Jack Dempsey, Iran Barkley KO3 Thomas Hearns, Hasim Rahman KO5 Lennox Lewis, James J. Corbett KO21 John L. Sullivan, Michael Spinks W15 Larry Holmes (I), Sandy Saddler KO4 Willie Pep, Jess Willard KO26 Jack Johnson, Ingemar Johansson KO3 Floyd Patterson, Antonio Tarver TKO2 Roy Jones Jr., Billy Petrolle W10 Jimmy McLarnin, John Stracey TKO6 Jose Napoles, Battling Siki KO6 Georges Carpentier, James Toney TKO11 Michael Nunn, Ken Norton W12 Muhammad Ali, Rocky Graziano TKO3 Billy Arnold, George Foreman KO10 Michael Moorer, Keith Mullings TKO9 Terry Norris, Darryl Pinckney KO 3 Junior Jones, Yasutsune Uehara KO6 Samuel Serrano, Mike Rossman TKO13 Victor Galindez, George Foreman KO2 Joe Frazier, Oliver McCall TKO2 Lennox Lewis, Carlos Baldomir W12 Zab Judah, Bernard Hopkins W12 Antonio Tarver, Simon Brown KO4 Terry Norris, Bernard Hopkins W12 Kelly Pavlik, Fighting Harada KO11 Pone Kingpetch, Jimmy McLarnin TKO1 Young Corbett III, Billy Backus TKO4 Jose Napoles, Ricky Hatton RTD11 Kostya Tszyu, Corrie Sanders KO2 Wladimir Klitschko, Vilomar Fernandez W10 Alexis Arguello, Roger Stafford W10 Pipino Cuevas, Frankie Randall W12 Julio Cesar Chavez, Jean Pascal TD7 Marcus Browne, Manny Pacquiao TKO8 Oscar DeLaHoya, Andy Ruiz TKO7 Anthony Joshua.
+Honorable Mentions: Gene Tunney W10 Jack Dempsey, Iran Barkley KO3 Thomas Hearns, Hasim Rahman KO5 Lennox Lewis, James J. Corbett KO21 John L. Sullivan, Michael Spinks W15 Larry Holmes (I), Sandy Saddler KO4 Willie Pep, Jess Willard KO26 Jack Johnson, Ingemar Johansson KO3 Floyd Patterson, Antonio Tarver TKO2 Roy Jones Jr., Billy Petrolle W10 Jimmy McLarnin, John Stracey TKO6 Jose Napoles, Battling Siki KO6 Georges Carpentier, James Toney TKO11 Michael Nunn, Ken Norton W12 Muhammad Ali, Rocky Graziano TKO3 Billy Arnold, George Foreman KO10 Michael Moorer, Keith Mullings TKO9 Terry Norris, Darryl Pinckney KO 3 Junior Jones, Yasutsune Uehara KO6 Samuel Serrano, Mike Rossman TKO13 Victor Galindez, George Foreman KO2 Joe Frazier, Oliver McCall TKO2 Lennox Lewis, Bernard Hopkins W12 Antonio Tarver, Simon Brown KO4 Terry Norris, Bernard Hopkins W12 Kelly Pavlik, Fighting Harada KO11 Pone Kingpetch, Jimmy McLarnin TKO1 Young Corbett III, Billy Backus TKO4 Jose Napoles, Ricky Hatton RTD11 Kostya Tszyu, Corrie Sanders KO2 Wladimir Klitschko, Vilomar Fernandez W10 Alexis Arguello, Roger Stafford W10 Pipino Cuevas, Frankie Randall W12 Julio Cesar Chavez, Jean Pascal TD7 Marcus Browne, Manny Pacquiao TKO8 Oscar DeLaHoya, Andy Ruiz TKO7 Anthony Joshua.

 Become a patron at Patreon!

-5 thoughts on “Top 12 All-Time Greatest Upsets
+4 thoughts on “Top 12 All-Time Greatest Upsets

 • February 13, 2020 at 8:06 am